-Optional, external battery cabinets (EBC) may be connected in parallel to the UPS to provide additional battery run time.
-For approximate battery run times with additional EBCs, see Battery Run Times on page 74.
-External battery cabinets are placed on one side of the UPS in a tower configuration or stacked beneath the UPS in a rack configuration.
+Optional, EBCs may be connected in parallel to the UPS to provide additional battery run time.
+For approximate battery run times with additional EBCs, see Battery Run Times on page 64.
+EBCs are placed on one side of the UPS in a tower configuration or stacked beneath the UPS in a rack configuration.
 Up to 10 EBCs may be connected to the UPS, and up to 6 may be detected using EBC auto-detection.

-For applications where the number of EBCs exceeds 6 or for legacy applications where EBC auto-detection is not possible, please contact Vertiv service for assistance.
+For applications where the number of EBCs exceeds 6 or for legacy applications where EBC auto detection is not possible, contact Vertiv service for assistance.

-WARNING!
-Risk of electric shock.
 Can cause injury or death.
 Disconnect all local and remote electric power supplies before working with the UPS.
-Ensure that the unit is shut down and power has been disconnected before beginning any maintenance.
+Ensure that the unit is shutdown and power has been disconnected before beginning any maintenance.

-CAUTION: The external battery cabinets are heavy, see Table 8.4 on page 73.
+CAUTION: The EBCs are heavy, see Specifications on page 61.
 Take proper precautions when lifting them.